umadesai/census-dp/README.md

 #### Differential Privacy
 - mathematically provable privacy guarantee
-- states that any information-related risk to a person should not change signicantly as a result of that person's information being indcluded, or not, in the analysis
+- states that any information-related risk to a person should not change significantly as a result of that person's information being included, or not, in the analysis

    ##### [A Privacy "Budget"](https://github.com/umadesai/census-dp/blob/master/notebooks/dp-budget.ipynb)
    - DP provides provable privacy guarantees with respect to the cumulative risk from successive data releases